Spotlighting founders and digitalising SMEs

 “I’ve worked hard with my colleagues at amsterdam inbusiness, Vrijwilligers Centrale Amsterdam and Deedmob to get this platform off the ground to facilitate corporate volunteering in the city.
 It’s a tool to put your CSR strategy in practice.
 Employees get an overview of local volunteering opportunities aimed to create a sustainable relationship.
 In this way we aim to create a long lasting bond between companies, employees, and Amsterdam.
 Business Involved enables us to measure the impact of companies on the SDGs.
 The platform is open to every company, so do sign up!” - Joël Dori

 Stimulating female entrepreneurship and tech talent initiatives

-March witnessed the lift-off of We-Rise, a collective that champions women as entrepreneurs and tech industry professionals and supports a gender-inclusive tech workforce.
+March witnessed the lift-off of We-Rise (renamed EQUALS in 2022), a collective that champions women as entrepreneurs and tech industry professionals and supports a gender-inclusive tech workforce.
 Through events and courses, the group promotes and collaborates with female-led organisations in its mission to demonstrate that gender diversity leads to better innovation, productivity, happier people and a more sustainable planet.